AutomationPlease/Supply-Chain-Dashboard/README.md

 ![Demand Page - Two Items, One Location (6 weeks)](screenshots/demand-page%2C%20two%20items%2C%20one%20location%2C%20show%206%20weeks.png)

 Additional customer map for if Folium is out of company library install policy.
-This map includes a simple straight line customer distance calculator.
+This map includes a simple straight line customer distance calculator, and is made using Plotly.
 [**NOTE: Key ID label names are being blocked out to protect the data integrity of the company**]
 ![Customer Map 2](screenshots/customer-map-2.png)